sudo-rickroll/END-2.0/S6/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/sudo-rickroll/END2/blob/main/S6/main.ipynb)

-This directory contains the code for Encoder-Decoder architecture and its in-depth output at every timestep.
+This directory contains the PyTorch code for Encoder-Decoder architecture and its in-depth output at every timestep.

 The model used here contains the following architecture